jsole99/SAP_Memory_Buffers/README.md

 * When a REFRESH command is executed in an ABAP program
 * At an INSERT command, when a record is created in the buffers before the data is inserted and the fields are initialized with the values found in IREC buffer

+# Roll and Paging Buffers
+Roll and Paging buffers are the preferred working areas of the roll and paging areas for an instance (AS)

+The remaining area is located on disk as roll and paging files.

+The user context is stored in the extended memory and the roll area (When the johb is "rolled out" of a work process).

+Roll and Paging / Extneded Memory areas have different tasks they are used for:
+* **Roll and Paging Area** - Stores special data for the ABAP processor
+* **Extended Memory** - Stores a large portion of the internal tables of a program

 # T-Codes
 se11 - Create a Database Table